Hudson Yards (development): Financing and ownership

 An additional $1 billion was given to other developers who were building nearby projects.

+In 2023, New York City Comptroller Brad Lander publicly stated on NY1 News that "Hudson Yards is giving about $200 million more a year than we expected" and that the number is going "to grow to $300 million."
+Lander also admitted that he "got it wrong" and that "the Hudson yards mega-project was not the money-for-the-rich boondoggle he and so many naysayers claimed it was doomed to be."

 Tenants

+10 Hudson Yards is occupied by Tapestry Inc., the Boston Consulting Group, L'Oréal, SAP, Intercept Pharmaceuticals, VaynerMedia, and Sidewalk Labs.

+30 Hudson Yards is occupied by Warner Brothers Discovery, Covington & Burling, Susquehanna International Group (SIG), DNB Bank, Wells Fargo Securities, and KKR.

+50 Hudson Yards, which opened in 2022, hosts the corporate headquarters of BlackRock and Meta.
+It also features Truist Financial, Russ & Daughters and Starbucks as tenants.

-A number of companies have moved their headquarters or New York City office to Hudson Yards or rival developments.
-These include financial firms, law firms, and miscellaneous technology, fashion, and media companies.
-10 Hudson Yards is occupied by Coach, the Boston Consulting Group, and Sidewalk Labs.
-30 Hudson Yards would be occupied by Time Warner, DNB Bank, Wells Fargo Securities, and Facebook once it opens.
-50 Hudson Yards would also be occupied by Facebook.
-55 Hudson Yards would be occupied by at least three law firms (Boies, Schiller & Flexner; Cooley LLP; and Milbank, Tweed, Hadley & McCloy), as well as by Facebook, electronic trading platform MarketAxess and pharmaceutical company Intercept Pharmaceuticals.
+55 Hudson Yards is occupied by law firms (Boies, Schiller & Flexner; Cooley LLP; and Milbank, Tweed, Hadley & McCloy), as well as by Coinbase and the financial company MarketAxess.
 The city has enticed large tenants to Hudson Yards by making them eligible for discretionary tax credits once they add a certain number of jobs there.

+The Shops at Hudson Yards include retailers and businesses such as: Uniqlo, Shake Shack, Edge, Alo Yoga, Bulgari, Monica Rich Kosann, Mango, Eataly, and Panerai.

 Joe Patrice, writing for Above the Law, noted that with the move of Cooley LLP to 55 Hudson Yards from the Grace Building there was an "official trend" of law firms moving to the new office buildings on the far West Side.
 This move westward follows a trend from earlier in the 21st century, when firms began moving from parts of Midtown such as the Plaza District to Times Square and other areas with new office towers.